This post lists some cross-platform application frameworks for desktop and mobile applications.

 Mobile app framework for mobile OS.

-Open-source.
+It is free and open-source (FOSS).
 It is developed by company Drifty.

 The framework uses JavaScript.